joestubbs/coe379L-sp25/docs/unit02/decision_tree_and_random_forrest.rst

    >>> from sklearn.tree import DecisionTreeClassifier
    >>> model = DecisionTreeClassifier(random_state=1).fit(X_train, y_train)

+We also introduce the convenience function ``classification_report`` from the ``sklearn.metrics`` module.
+This function produces a nice report of several measures we have looked at, including accuracy, recall, precision, and f1-score.

+Keep in mind when reading the output of ``classification_report`` that the values for precision, recall, f1-score and support are provided for **all target class labels.** This could cause confusion.
+We have defined these metrics essentially for the target class equal to ``1``.
+For simplicity, you can just ignore the class 0 values.

 We can use ``classification_report`` to get the performance:

 .. code-block:: python3
+   :emphasize-lines: 10, 21

    from sklearn.metrics import classification_report
    print(f"Performance on TEST\n*******************\n{classification_report(y_test, model.predict(X_test))}")